gvwilson/sdxjs/en/src/style-checker/index.md

 Another way---the one we'll use---is to write a [%i "software design!generic function" %]generic function[%/i%] that checks a rule and records any nodes that don't satisfy it, and then call that function once for each rule inside our `Identifier` handler.
-This may see like extra work,
-but it ensures that all of our rule-checkers store their results in the same way, which in turn means that we can write one reporting function and be sure it will handle everything.
+This may seem like extra work, but it ensures that all of our rule-checkers store their results in the same way, which in turn means that we can write one reporting function and be sure it will handle everything.